Debuggingss/NanoLimbo/README.md

 If you installed BungeeGuard on your proxy, then use `BUNGEE_GUARD` forwarding type.
 Then add your tokens to `tokens` list.

-### Contributing

-Feel free to create a pull request if you find some bug or optimization opportunity, or if you want to add some functionality that is suitable for a limbo server and won't significantly load the server.

 ### Building

 Required software: